Verrückt

-Verrückt (German meaning "crazy" or "insane", [fɛɐ̯ˈʁʏkt]) was a water slide located at the Schlitterbahn Kansas City water park in Kansas City, Kansas, United States.
-At a height of 168 ft 7 in, Verrückt became the world's tallest water slide when it opened on July 10, 2014, surpassing Kilimanjaro at Aldeia das Águas Park Resort in Brazil.
+Verrückt (German meaning "crazy" or "insane", [fɛɐ̯ˈʁʏkt]) was a custom water coaster water slide located at the Schlitterbahn Kansas City water park in Kansas City, Kansas, United States.
+At the height of 168 ft 7 in, Verrückt became the world's tallest water slide when it opened on July 10, 2014, surpassing Kilimanjaro at Aldeia das Águas Park Resort in Brazil.
 The ride was designed at the park, led by John Schooley with assistance from park co-owner Jeff Henry.
-It was featured on an episode of Xtreme Waterparks on the Travel Channel in June 2014 shortly before the ride opened.
-Verrückt permanently closed in 2016 following a fatal incident involving the decapitation of Caleb Schwab, the 10-year-old son of Kansas state legislator (and later Secretary of State of Kansas) Scott Schwab.
+It was featured on an episode of Xtreme Waterparks on the Travel Channel in June 2014, shortly before the ride opened.
+Verrückt permanently closed on August 7, 2016 following a fatal incident involving the decapitation of Caleb Schwab, the 10-year-old son of Kansas state legislator (and later Secretary of State of Kansas) Scott Schwab.

-Verrückt was originally scheduled to open in June 2013, but difficulties during various stages of construction and safety testing resulted in several delays.
+Verrückt was originally scheduled to open in June 2013, but difficulties during various construction and safety testing stages resulted in several delays.
 Sandbags loaded into rafts during testing went airborne.
 The ride's final design made rafts reach a maximum speed of 70 mph.
 Verrückt was well-received upon opening, winning a Golden Ticket Award from Amusement Today in 2014.

 After Schwab's death, amusement park safety laws were updated to require state inspection of all attractions.
 It was later revealed that at least 13 other people had suffered non-fatal injuries from hitting the netting above the slide.
 Criminal charges led to the arrests of several individuals, including Schooley and Henry.
 The charges were ultimately dismissed with the finding of multiple procedural issues with the case's presentation by the Kansas Attorney General.
-The incident's aftermath, however, resulted in a rapid decline of Schlitterbahn's reputation and financial standing, resulting in the closure of the park in September 2018.
-Verrückt was dismantled two months later.
+The incident's aftermath, however, resulted in a rapid decline in Schlitterbahn's reputation and financial standing, resulting in the park's closure in September 2018.
+Verrückt was dismantled two months later, with the rest of the park being demolished in 2021.

 History

 Background

 Original plans for Schlitterbahn Kansas City, the first Schlitterbahn Waterparks site outside Texas, called for a $750 million complex including hotels and resort areas.
 Officials in Wyandotte County, Kansas, where it was to be built, were delighted when the company announced the plans in 2005, seeing this as the culmination of efforts to draw residents of the Kansas City metropolitan area to spend their disposable income in Kansas rather than Missouri.
 State legislators from the area passed a law allowing Schlitterbahn to self-inspect its attractions without state oversight as it did in Texas, unlike all other amusement parks in Kansas, which were subject to state inspection.

-However, the full plans never came to fruition.
-The Great Recession two years later forced many amusement park operators, including Schlitterbahn, to scale back their plans and focus on making their existing parks profitable in the challenging economy.
-Schlitterbahn Kansas City was reduced to a $180 million park without any lodging, and was not open for a full season until 2010.
-It was successful, but not to the degree Schlitterbahn and co-owner Jeff Henry had originally expected.
+However, the complete plans never came to fruition.
+Two years later, the Great Recession forced many amusement park operators, including Schlitterbahn, to scale back their plans and focus on making their existing parks profitable in the challenging economy.
+Schlitterbahn Kansas City was reduced to a $180 million park without lodging and was not open for an entire season until 2010.
+It was successful, but not to the degree Schlitterbahn and co-owner Jeff Henry had initially expected.